TY - JOUR

 Y1 - 2025

-N2 - In this paper, a flexible tri-band reflective metasurface, the metapocket, is presented to work with smartphone antennas to enhance its realized gain, and radiation efficiency and reduce its Specific Absorption Rate (SAR).
-Considering the limitation of the on-body scenario, the metasurface unit cell number is considered as a variable, and an artificial intelligence-driven method (the self-adaptive Bayesian neural network surrogate-model-assisted differential evolution for antenna optimization (SB-SADEA)) is applied to achieve the optimal performance.
-The designed reflection phase operates at 2.33-2.44 GHz (WIFI band), 3.39-3.56 GHz (5G N77 band) and 5.05-5.39 GHz (WLAN band).
-Polydimethylsiloxane (PDMS) substrate is utilized for good flexibility and biocompatibility.
+N2 - In this letter, a flexible tri-band reflective metasurface, the metapocket, is presented to work with smartphone antennas to enhance its realized gain and radiation efficiency and reduce its specific absorption rate (SAR).
+Considering the limitation of the on-body scenario, the metasurface unit cell number is considered as a variable, and an artificial intelligence-driven method [the self-adaptive Bayesian neural network surrogate-model-assisted differential evolution for antenna optimization (SB-SADEA)] is applied to achieve the optimal performance.
+The designed reflection phase operates at 2.33 GHz to 2.44 GHz (Wi-Fi band), 3.39 GHz to 3.56 GHz (5G N77 band), and 5.05 GHz to 5.39 GHz (WLAN band).
+Polydimethylsiloxane substrate is utilized for good flexibility and biocompatibility.
 A state-of-the-art 5G smartphone (VIVO IQOO) is employed in both simulation and measurement.
-In free space, realized gain enhancement by 4.23, 4.67, 5.8 dB are achieved, radiation efficiency enhancement by 16.6%, 11.5%, 12.1% are achieved, respectively.
-Furthermore, calculated SAR reduction by 90.2%, 88.9%, 89.9% are achieved.
+In free space, realized gain enhancement by 4.23 dB, 4.67 dB, and 5.8 dB is achieved, and radiation efficiency enhancement by 16.6%, 11.5%, and 12.1% is achieved, respectively.
+Furthermore, calculated SAR reduction by 90.2%, 88.9%, and 89.9% is achieved.
 All results verify that the proposed tri-band metapocket is of significant value to smartphone antenna performance in an on-body scenario.

-AB - In this paper, a flexible tri-band reflective metasurface, the metapocket, is presented to work with smartphone antennas to enhance its realized gain, and radiation efficiency and reduce its Specific Absorption Rate (SAR).
-Considering the limitation of the on-body scenario, the metasurface unit cell number is considered as a variable, and an artificial intelligence-driven method (the self-adaptive Bayesian neural network surrogate-model-assisted differential evolution for antenna optimization (SB-SADEA)) is applied to achieve the optimal performance.
-The designed reflection phase operates at 2.33-2.44 GHz (WIFI band), 3.39-3.56 GHz (5G N77 band) and 5.05-5.39 GHz (WLAN band).
-Polydimethylsiloxane (PDMS) substrate is utilized for good flexibility and biocompatibility.
+AB - In this letter, a flexible tri-band reflective metasurface, the metapocket, is presented to work with smartphone antennas to enhance its realized gain and radiation efficiency and reduce its specific absorption rate (SAR).
+Considering the limitation of the on-body scenario, the metasurface unit cell number is considered as a variable, and an artificial intelligence-driven method [the self-adaptive Bayesian neural network surrogate-model-assisted differential evolution for antenna optimization (SB-SADEA)] is applied to achieve the optimal performance.
+The designed reflection phase operates at 2.33 GHz to 2.44 GHz (Wi-Fi band), 3.39 GHz to 3.56 GHz (5G N77 band), and 5.05 GHz to 5.39 GHz (WLAN band).
+Polydimethylsiloxane substrate is utilized for good flexibility and biocompatibility.
 A state-of-the-art 5G smartphone (VIVO IQOO) is employed in both simulation and measurement.
-In free space, realized gain enhancement by 4.23, 4.67, 5.8 dB are achieved, radiation efficiency enhancement by 16.6%, 11.5%, 12.1% are achieved, respectively.
-Furthermore, calculated SAR reduction by 90.2%, 88.9%, 89.9% are achieved.
+In free space, realized gain enhancement by 4.23 dB, 4.67 dB, and 5.8 dB is achieved, and radiation efficiency enhancement by 16.6%, 11.5%, and 12.1% is achieved, respectively.
+Furthermore, calculated SAR reduction by 90.2%, 88.9%, and 89.9% is achieved.
 All results verify that the proposed tri-band metapocket is of significant value to smartphone antenna performance in an on-body scenario.

 KW - Gain-enhancement